neelsoumya/practical_supervised_machine_learning/README.md

 https://archive.ics.uci.edu/dataset/2/adult

 and train a classifier to predict if income > 50K or < 50K (binary classifier).
 Do this with cross-validation.
+Write your own R code to do this task.
+You can work in groups.
+Do this in class.

 The data is also available in the `adult` folder here